By KBB.com Editors

 If your personal priorities in an SUV skew towards a stylish, comfortable, featured-packed interior and you need the power to tow serious payloads, the QX56 would be well worth considering.

-Despite a mild facelift, the 2008 Infiniti QX56's styling might be too similar to the Nissan Armada for the tastes of some buyers of premium SUVs.
+Despite a recent facelift, the 2010 Infiniti QX56's styling might be too similar to the Nissan Armada for the tastes of some buyers of premium SUVs.
 It's big, it's thirsty and, despite a fully independent suspension system, it lacks the handling precision of many unit-body designs.
 With its second- and third-row seats up for passengers or down for cargo, the QX56's usable storage space merits only so-so marks among the jumbo-hauler segment.

-Driving Impressions With its fully-independent suspension tuned for comfortable cruising rather than quick responses and a well-isolated and well-appointed cabin, the QX56 can make short work of even the longest trips.
-Both...rear-drive and four-wheel-drive versions have excellent ride compliance and feature automatic rear load leveling.
+Driving Impressions With its fully-independent suspension tuned for comfortable cruising rather than quick responses and a well-isolated and well-appointed cabin, the 2010 Infiniti QX56 can make short work of even the longest...trips.
+Both rear-drive and four-wheel-drive versions have excellent ride compliance and feature automatic rear load leveling.
 The 5.6-liter V8 provides sufficient muscle to cope with in-town traffic or freeway overtaking and, while the QX56's tall profile and curb weight of nearly three tons can elicit considerable body roll during really brisk cornering or transition maneuvers (as would be reasonably expected of such a vehicle during such driving), its standard and driver-selectable Vehicle Dynamics Control (VDC) package provides reassurance, particularly during slippery conditions.
 Despite its size, the QX56's steering feels fairly direct and its big ABS brakes are more than capable.
 Those who engage in moderate off-road rambling will like the available All-Mode part-time four-wheel-drive system that can instantly dole out power to each wheel as traction dictates and offers a dual-range transfer case with electronic shift-on-the-fly capabilities.

 Premium Bose Audio